pottekkat/personal-website/content/posts/creating-today-learned-til-section-hugo-website.md

 With some CSS sprinkled on top, the TIL section started to look neat.

-## Creating a Front Matter CMS Content Type/Hugo Archetype
+## Defining a Front Matter CMS Content Type/Hugo Archetype

 A TIL section is only useful if I can quickly create and post content.
 Thankfully, I [started using Front Matter CMS](/posts/cms-ide/) recently, which allows me to write faster.